-Although most animal fiber felts (aside from qiviut or muskox), select animals and specific breeds felt more quickly than others as well as varying in coarseness; finer wool fibers are generally used for wearable items due to their softness against our skin, while courser fibers are used for more utilitarian purposes as they are more durable and pill less.
-Additional fibers that alone would not mat such as silk, cellulose fibers and even synthetics can be blended in small proportions to these animal fibers to create felt, as the animal fibers will intertwine and mat around them.
-Primarily using wool from Merino sheep, I begin with either washed locks of fleece that I naturally dye and then card and felt or carded wool that I felt into fabric and then apply the color through a submersion dye bath.
+Although most animal fiber felts (aside from qiviut), select animals and specific breeds felt more quickly than others as well as varying in coarseness; finer wool fibers are generally used for wearable items due to their softness against our skin, while courser fibers are used for more utilitarian purposes as they are more durable and pill less.
+Additional fibers that alone would not mat such as silk, cellulose fibers and even synthetics can be blended in smaller proportions with these animal fibers to create felt, as the animal fibers will intertwine and mat around them.
+Primarily using wool from Merino sheep and other fine breeds, I begin with either washed locks of fleece or carded wool that I naturally dye and then felt or carded wool that I felt into fabric and then apply the color through a submersion dye bath.

-I felt two-dimensionally by first stacking thin sheets of fleece to a desired thickness, then dampening and compressing the wool with soapy water.
-This wool sheet is then rolled up in a bamboo mat or in a sheet of bubble wrap and rolled so the ridges or bubbles gently agitate the fibers into knotting.
-When the fibers have felted or intertwined to create a stable piece of fabric, the felt can then be fulled or thickened and strengthened by more roughly agitating the fabric on a coarsely ridged surface such as a washing board or rubber door mat to encourage further tightening of the knotted fibers.
-To felt three-dimensionally, I either agitate the fleece free form in my hands to create solid wool objects or wrap layers of fleece around flat or form resists, which are then removed after the fleece has been agitated into felt, leaving a felted vessel that can be further sculpted by fulling specific areas.
-The fulling technique can also be applied to spun yarns consisting of specific animal fibers that have been knitted, crocheted or woven in order to shrink and thicken the original structure.
+I felt two-dimensionally by first laying out thin, cross-hatched layers of fiber to a desired thickness, then dampen and compress the wool with soapy water.
+This wool sheet of loose fiber is then rolled up in bubble wrap and rolled so the bubbles gently move and agitate the fibers into knotting or intertwining between the layers.
+When the fibers have felted into a stable piece of fabric, the felt is then removed from the roll and fulled or thickened by increasing the agitation (often on a ridged surface).
+This further tightening of the knotted fibers compresses out the remaining air, making a stiffer, more durable fabric.
+To felt three-dimensionally, I either agitate the fiber in my hands to create solid wool forms or wrap layers of fiber around flat or form resists, which are then removed after the fiber has been agitated into felt, leaving a hollow form that can be further sculpted by fulling.
+The fulling technique can also be applied to animal fibers that have been spun into yarns and then knitted, crocheted or woven in order to shrink and thicken the original structure.

 There are various techniques employed to create felt, some ancient and others that utilize advances in technology.
 Traditionally, felt was made while wet, rolled up in either a reed mat or animal skin and with human labor, though animal power had also been utilized to assist in the agitation process.
-Contemporary felt makers now have access to electric felting/fulling machines that agitate the fleece into felt, commercially produced needle felted pre-felts for design, and household needle felting machines and tools that allow for dry felting of fiber both two and three-dimensionally without the addition of water.
-A felting needle has barbs cut into its metal shaft allowing the needle to snag and intertwine filaments (even synthetic fiber) when forced through layers of loose fiber.
+Contemporary felt makers now have access to electric felting/fulling machines that agitate the fiber into felt, hand held felting needles for dry felting of fiber both two and three-dimenionally, sewing machines equipped with barbed felting needles and commercially produced needle felted sheets for design.
+A felting needle has barbs cut into its metal shaft allowing the needle to snag and intertwine individual fibers (even synthetic fiber) when forced through layers of loose fiber.
 Artisans may work wet or dry or combine the processes until they achieve their desired effect.
 I consider myself a wet felter as I always finish with wet felting, though I occasionally use needle felting for tacking or stabalizing dry prepared 3-D forms prior to wet felting and for the addition of fine details.

-Though the process of felting does not necessitate exceedingly expensive materials or equipment and just about anyone can add soapy water to fleece and agitate it into a felted mass, control of the outcome and well crafted, quality felt is achieved through years of experience and learning.
-Aside from choosing the best type of fiber for the application, one needs to consider the lay out of fibers for consistent felt, the weight of wool in relation to the area of its distribution to determine shrinkage and shaping through the fulling process, the amount of soap to use to assist in and not deter the process, the temperature of water and rate of agitation at varying steps inthe fusing and felting process, when to cut felt to allow for well seamed edges, how to incorporate cut fabric edged and selvedges for refined finishing when fusing fleece through fabrics and when a felt is stable and finished to avoide surface pilling and destabilizing of the felt through wear and use.
-In additionto craftsmanship of the material process, one also needs to consider the manipulation of the material through the elements of art and principles of design in order to communicate ones aesthetics and concepts visually.
+Though the process of felting does not necessitate exceedingly expensive materials or equipment and just about anyone can add soapy water to fleece and agitate it into a felted mass, control of the outcome and well crafted, quality felt is achieved through years of experience and analysis.
+Aside from choosing the best type of fiber for the application, one needs to consider the distribution of fibers for consistent felt, the weight of wool in relation to the area of its distribution to determine shrinkage and shaping through the fulling process, the amount of soap to use to assist in and not deter the process, the temperature of water and rate of agitation at varying steps in the fusing and felting processes, when to cut felt to allow for well seamed edges, how to edge and stabalize incorporated fabrics in the fusing process so they will not fray and when a felt is stable and finished to avoid surface pilling and destabilizing of the felt through wear and use.
+In addition to the craftsmanship of the material process, one may also begin to consider the manipulation of the material through the elements of art and principles of design in order to communicate one's aesthetics and concepts visually.